sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">To verify AllowAutofill is set to 0 (not allowed):

-1. Open Microsoft Edge orMicrosoft Edge for Windows 10 Mobile.
+1. Open Microsoft Edge or Microsoft Edge for Windows 10 Mobile.
 2. In the upper-right corner of the browser, click **…**.
 3. Click **Settings** in the drop down list, and select **View Advanced Settings**.
 4. Verify the setting **Save form entries** is greyed out.